Nutrition and Herbs for Immunity

 But before I start…

-I’m not a doctor, and there’s no guarantee this will prevent or cure anything related to COVID-19.
-There are so many variables and we are still learning about Coronavirus, and of course none of this should REPLACE hand-washing, sanitizing, social distancing etc.) All direct medical advice related to COVID-19 needs to from from officials like the CDC and front-line medical doctors.
-But when used responsibly, this stuff I’m about to share with you can’t hurt, and it may help!
+I’m not a doctor, and there’s no guarantee this will prevent or cure anything related to the pandemic.
+There are so many variables and we are still learning, and of course none of this should REPLACE hand-washing, sanitizing, social distancing etc.) All direct medical advice related to COVID-19 needs to from from officials like the CDC and front-line medical doctors.

 Okay!
 Here we go…

 60-70% of our immune system lives in the gut, and many people with compromised immune systems also have digestive disturbances (2).
 Bone broth/meat stock and probiotic foods are two great ways to support your immune system at a root level!

 Get more sleep if you can!